mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 Note: this property is a [ScriptableProperty](#enableproperties)

-`RegisterVisual` registers a visual by Property Index, linking a view to a visual when required.
+`RegisterVisual` registers a visual by a 'property index', linking a view to a visual when required.

 The [Visuals tutorial](visuals.md) describes the property maps that can be used for each visual type.